What Is a Tagline Plus 50 Inspiring Examples

 7. Test and Refine

 Once you have a few tagline options, gather feedback from stakeholders, customers, or focus groups.
-Refine and iterate based on the feedback received.
+Then, refine and iterate based on the feedback.

 8. Check for Alignment